drand/website/docs/operator/drand-cli.md

 ### `drand-relay-http`

-The `drand-relay-http` command provides a gRPC to HTTP relay server that can be used to relay requests from the public internet to a Drand daemon.
+The `drand-relay-http` command provides a gRPC to HTTP relay server that can be used to relay requests from the public internet to a drand daemon.
 This is an alternative to the public HTTP endpoint that runs in the main `drand` process when starting `drand` with the `--public-listen` flag.